StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 1. Knowing right is a necessary but not sufficient condition for having right intent
 2. Having right intent is a necessary but not sufficient condition for doing right
 3. Doing right is a sufficient condition for having a life purpose
-5. Therefore, it is possible to have a life purpose
+5. Given that the above implications hold, it is possible to have a life purpose

 To put this into propositions, if